Professional food makers and dim sum lovers spill the beans on the best dim sum in Hong Kong. Grab some tea and get involved

 I’ve always enjoyed the weekly company of cousins more than the lard-laden dishes (let’s be honest, dim sum contains a lot of lard).
 If you really want to eat in context, Hongkongers order plates of fried rice or a large cauldron of soup noodles for sharing to finish a yum cha session as dim sum are simply snacks to accompany the tea.
 But aunties always over-order and force the kids to eat more dim sum than a child can physically consume.

 I prefer a bit of pan-Chinese diversity nowadays, so I like Sanxilou, a Sichuanese restaurant serving quality Cantonese classics during yum cha hours, but also their signature dianxin (that’s dim sum in Mandarin) with a sophisticated spicy kick.
 Their lau sa (flowing sand) custard buns are the best in town — sweet molten sunshine oozing from a soft, fluffy white bao.
 The views of Central and the botanical gardens at the windows seats are a plus.

-Renaud Marin, Chef
+6. Renaud Marin, Executive Chef at Pacific Club

 Man Mo Café is definitely a favourite – the unique design, contemporary fare, laidback vibe, everything!
 They continuously provide an innovative combination of Western and Eastern influences in each and every dish they present – sealed in the ultimate parcel of love, as I like to say.

 Another must-visit is Luk Yu Tea House – one of the first places I visited when I moved to Hong Kong over seven years ago.
 The wooden furniture, traditional paintings – you can feel the amount of heritage this place has – and the food is delicious.
 I always find myself returning to both of these.

 7. Sophie Cullen, Former Editor at Honeycombers Hong Kong